lilianngweta/personal-website/index.md

 <br>
 ## What's New?

+* May 2021: Started working with Professor Qiang Ji as my PhD advisor!

 * May 2021: Returned to IBM Research as a Research Intern!

 * June 2020: Joining IBM Research as a Machine Learning Research Intern!